Keksuccino/docs_fancymenu/docs/action-scripts.md

 The three fields must be separated with the triple-pipe delimiter `|||`.
 Set `force_set_when_inactive` to `true` to update a disabled input field too; when it is `false`, inactive fields are left unchanged.

 ## Create File in Game Directory (`create_file_in_game_dir`)
-- **Description:** Creates an empty file in the game directory (instance root).
-Accepts the `.minecraft/` prefix to target the default launcher profile directory (may differ from the current instance dir).
+- **Description:** Creates an empty file relative to the active game directory.
+Accepts the `.minecraft/` prefix to target the conventional Minecraft directory (which may differ from the current instance).
 - **Value Required:** Yes - `file_path`

+Example: `config/some_mod_folder/new_file.txt`.
+Missing parent directories are created; an existing file is left unchanged.

 ## Delete File/Folder in Game Directory (`delete_file_in_game_dir`)
-- **Description:** Deletes a file or folder in the game directory (instance root).
-Accepts `.minecraft/` prefix to hit the default launcher profile (can differ from the running instance).
-Append `*` to delete **all files directly inside** a folder (ignores sub-directories; keeps the folder).
+- **Description:** Deletes a file or recursively deletes a folder relative to the active game directory.
+Accepts `.minecraft/` to target the conventional Minecraft directory.
+Append `*` to delete **all files directly inside** a folder (ignores subdirectories and keeps the folder).
 - **Value Required:** Yes - `target_path`

 For example, `config/downloads/*` deletes the files directly inside `config/downloads/`, but it neither traverses nor deletes its sub-directories.

 ## Copy File/Folder in Game Directory (`copy_file_in_game_dir`)
-- **Description:** Copies within the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (not always the current instance).
-Append `*` to the **source** path to copy every file directly inside that folder (ignores sub-directories); destination must be a directory and cannot use `*`.
+- **Description:** Copies within the active game directory; `.minecraft/` targets the conventional Minecraft directory.
+A named directory is copied recursively.
+Append `*` to the **source** path to copy every direct child file only; destination must be a directory and cannot use `*`.
 - **Value Required:** Yes - `source||destination`

 For example, `config/source/*||config/destination/` copies only the files directly inside `config/source/`.
-With a wildcard source, FancyMenu creates the destination directory when needed but does not copy any source sub-directories.
+With a wildcard source, FancyMenu creates the destination directory when needed but does not copy any source subdirectories.
+Copy refuses any existing destination/colliding file instead of overwriting it.

 ## Move File/Folder in Game Directory (`move_file_in_game_dir`)
-- **Description:** Moves within the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (may differ from the current instance).
-Append `*` to the **source** path to move every file directly inside that folder (ignores sub-directories); destination must be a directory and cannot use `*`.
+- **Description:** Moves within the active game directory; `.minecraft/` targets the conventional Minecraft directory.
+Append `*` to the **source** path to move every direct child file only; destination must be a directory and cannot use `*`.
 - **Value Required:** Yes - `source||destination`

 For example, `config/source/*||config/destination/` moves only the files directly inside `config/source/`.
-With a wildcard source, FancyMenu creates the destination directory when needed but leaves source sub-directories in place.
+With a wildcard source, FancyMenu creates the destination directory when needed but leaves source subdirectories in place.
+Move refuses an existing destination/colliding file instead of overwriting it.

 ## Rename File/Folder in Game Directory (`rename_file_in_game_dir`)
-- **Description:** Renames a file or folder inside the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (may differ from current instance).
-Keeps contents intact, only the name changes.
+- **Description:** Renames a file or folder within its current parent directory; `.minecraft/` targets the conventional Minecraft directory.
+Keeps contents intact and refuses an existing target name.
 - **Value Required:** Yes - `path||new_name`

 ## Download File to Game Directory (`download_file_to_game_dir`)
-- **Description:** Downloads a file asynchronously into the game directory (instance root); `.minecraft/` prefix targets the default launcher profile (not necessarily the running instance).
+- **Description:** Downloads a file in the background to a directory relative to the active game directory; `.minecraft/` targets the conventional Minecraft directory.
 - **Value Required:** Yes - `url||target_folder`

 The second field is a **target directory**, not a complete destination file path.
 FancyMenu creates the directory when needed and determines the filename from the response's `Content-Disposition` header, then falls back to the URL path.
 The resolved name is URL-decoded and sanitized before use; if neither source provides a usable name, FancyMenu generates one.
 An existing file with the same name is overwritten.